jobermue/huffman/README.md

-# huffman
+# Huffman Coding

-Implementation of Huffman Coding Algorithm for WCET analysis.
+This repository provides an implementation of the Huffman coding algorithm for WCET analysis.
 Based on the [Huffman implementation] the code used for WCET analysis was changed to fit our needs.
-This motly effected some algorithms and data structures.
-Having the code on this basis, we were able to run the code on the hardware.
+This mostly effected some algorithms and data structures.
+We were then able to run the code on the patmos processor.
-Despite the original [Huffman implementation] the nodes of the tree were ordered according to their occurence.
-This helped to decrese the overall execution time.
-To sort them, the `insertion sort` algorithm was used.
+One major change in comparison to the original [Huffman implementation] is the construction of the Huffman tree - we order the nodes by occurence of the respective character before combining them into the tree, which helped to decrease the overall execution time.
+To sort them, the `insertion sort` algorithm was used, as we already had an implementation with loop bounds and flow facts available.

-## max length of strings
-testdata.h:24:1: warning: string length ‘4096’ is greater than the length ‘4095’ ISO C99 compilers are required to support [-Woverlength-strings]
+## Limitations

--> hence we have chosen to limit the length of the input string to 4095 characters (not including null termination).
+We have chosen to limit the length of the input string to 4096 characters (including null termination), as this is the maximum length C99 compilers support as literals.

--> this results in a maximal code length of 15 bits
+Note that this results in a maximal codeword-length of 15 bits, a fact we used in some of our flow facts and loop bounds.
+Furthermore we only allow ASCII characters (0-127) in our input string, hence the worst-case compression we can achieve is 7/8.

 # Problem 1: Introduction